markniu/Laser-Filament-Motion-Sensor/README.md

 # laser-filament-motion-sensor
-Independent laser motion sensor to sense filament clog or runout.
+This is a independent laser motion sensor to sense filament clog or runout.

 ### What is it ?
 Block Diagram